Zygar/habit-tracker/README.md

-# OPT Boilerplate - 0.3
+# Andy Boilerplate
-## What is this?

-This is a modern boilerplate for kickstarting development of new, iQualify-compatible learning modules.
-It saves you time by:

-- Automatically prefixing your CSS to be compatible with browsers back to IE11 and Firefox 30.
+- Automatically prefixes CSS to be compatible with browsers back to IE11 and Firefox 30.
 - Abstracting commonly reused assets, like fonts and colours, into modules which you can simply @import
 - Running a local server with LiveReload.
 This server is accessible over LAN for cross-browser testing.
 - Automatically detecting, bundling, and minifying dependencies for super-fast load times.
 - Letting you use the NPM ecosystem to install modules.
 No more copy/paste nonsense.
-- **Giving you a single command to generate an iQualify-ready zip file for delivery!** `yarn build:prod`

 By default, this includes several packages.